BranchTaken/Hemlock/doc/design/memory.md

 require write barrier cooperation:

-- The minor heap is often GCed independently of the major heap, but the major heap may contain major->minor references that must be gathered as roots during minor GC.
+- The minor heap is often GCed independently of the major heap, but the major heap may contain major→minor references that must be gathered as roots during minor GC.
 Scanning the entire major heap for minor heap roots would often be cost-prohibitive, so Hemlock uses a three-level card table to narrow down which regions of the major heap may contain roots.
-Every time a major->minor reference is written to the major heap, the corresponding card is "dirtied" so that the card is scanned for roots and summarized during the next minor GC.
+Every time a major→minor reference is written to the major heap, the corresponding card is "dirtied" so that the card is scanned for roots and summarized during the next minor GC.
 - The major heap is marked incrementally, i.e. marking is interleaved with